SC34 Electrical Safety

 •

-• 4.3.10 Ensure that all electrical incidents, near misses, hazardous conditions, dangerous occurrences or failures of electrical safe systems of work are reported as soon as is reasonably practicable through Evotix Assure following SHE Code 5 - Incident Reporting and Investigation by those undertaking electrical works, including contractors.
+• 4.3.10 Ensure that all electrical incidents, near misses, hazardous conditions, dangerous occurrences or failures of electrical safe systems of work, under their responsibility, are reported as soon as is reasonably practicable through Evotix Assure following SHE Code 5 - Incident Reporting and Investigation by those undertaking electrical works, including contractors.

 •